Exoceus/leetcode-solutions/README.md

 ## Structure

 Multiple solutions are generally given per problem.
 These are generally in order of most naive/easiest solution at the start (i.e. the one that seemed most intuitive or straightforward to me) and more complex ones towards the end.
-Although all given solutions are ones that passed the Leetcode timing requirements
+Although all given solutions are ones that passed the Leetcode timing requirements.

+## Languages

+If I am comfortable with the underlying idea of a question, I try to use C++ to force myself to be more verbose.
+Whereas, I will try to use Python where I don't feel like I am fully comfortable with the question.
+Thus, for harder questions, I try to do it first in Python and then come back and do it in C++.

 ## Labels